gcrossie/travel-helper/README.md

 ## Usage

-Run the application from the project root:
+Run the application from the project root: python travel_helper/main.py

-python travel_helper/main.py

-Follow the on-screen prompts to receive a travel destination recommendation.
+Follow the prompts to receive a travel destination recommendation based on your preferences.

----

-## Dependencies

-All external dependencies are listed in requirements.txt.

-- colorama

 ---

 ## Author

 Gabriella Cross